Ray Chavez, The Nation’s Oldest Survivor Of Pearl Harbor Attack, Dies At 106

 — U.S. Pacific Fleet (@USPacificFleet) November 21, 2018

-Ray Chavez became an icon in his later years, and fans often approached him to take photos and get his autograph at Pearl Harbor memorial services.
+Ray Chavez became an icon in his later years, and fans often approached him to take photos and to get his autograph at Pearl Harbor memorial services.
 He remained humble throughout it all, according to his daughter, Kathleen.

 In May this year, the 106-year-old traveled to Washington, D.C., where he was honored on Memorial Day by the White House for his service.
-President Trump tweeted about the event, per Newsweek, and included a picture of him excitedly posing beside the vet.
+President Trump’s administration wrote a a Twitter message about the event, per Newsweek, and included a picture of him excitedly posing beside the vet.

-You can read the full remarks by President Trump at the Memorial Day Ceremony at Arlington National Cemetery here.
+You can read the full remarks by President Trump at the Memorial Day Ceremony at Arlington National Cemetery at WhiteHouse.gov.

-On Wednesday, The White House took to social media again and stated that they were sad to hear that Ray Chavez had passed away.
+On Wednesday, the White House took to social media again — stating that they were sad to hear that Ray Chavez had passed away.